 ------------------------- START OF CHANGE 6 -------------------------

-5.2 Setup of the electrical interfaces
+5.2 Setup of the electrical interfaces of test equipment

 5.2.1 Codec approach and specification

 In this approach, a codec is used to convert the digital input/output bit-stream of the system simulator to the equivalent analogue values.
 With this approach a system simulator simulating the radio link to the terminal under controlled and error-free conditions is required, unless otherwise specified for the respective test.
 The system simulator has to be equipped with a high-quality codec with characteristics as close as possible to ideal.